nponiros/FlexiSiteGen/README.md

 #### styles

  It uses [PostCSS](https://github.com/postcss/postcss) to process the CSS files.
 You can define which PostCSS plugins to use.
 The plugins need to be installed via npm.
-An exception is `cssnano` which is installed by default and used in production mode to minify the css.
+An exception is `cssnano` which is installed by default and used in production mode to minify the CSS.
 The plugins will automatically be loaded by the tool.
+There is also support for the following PostCSS options: `syntax`, `parser` and `stringifier`.
+For those you can give the name of the PostCSS plugin and it will be automatically loaded by the tool.
+You would have to install the plugin via npm.

 ##### Configuration